developerstephanieb/python_reference/01_fundamentals/03_syntax_and_comments.md

 ```python
 planet = "Mars"   # A single statement

 print(planet)     # Another statement
 ```

-If a statement is too long to fit on one line, it can be continued across multiple lines.
+Long statements can be split across multiple lines.

 ```python
 # This long list is a single statement split across multiple lines